KoenRijpstra/helius-sdk/README.md

 });
 ```

 Note that the Collections.ABC enum references the collection query for this collection.
-It is just a convenience enum so that developers don't have to figure out whether to use firstVerifiedCreator or the Metaplex Certified Collection address ([see more about this here](https://docs.helius.dev/api-reference/nft-collections-on-solana)).
-If you already know it for your collection, please make a PR :)
+It is just a convenience enum so that developers don't have to figure out whether to use firstVerifiedCreator or the Metaplex Certified Collection address.
+If you already know it for your collection, please make a PR.

 ## Helper methods